mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [DEF CON 31 War Stories - Tracking the Worlds Dumbest Cyber Mercenaries - Cooper Quintin](https://www.youtube.com/watch?v=zccAvgC4UxU) - Creative Commons Attribution license (reuse allowed)

+- [DEF CON 22 - Deviant Ollam & Howard Payne - Elevator Hacking - From the Pit to the Penthouse](https://www.youtube.com/watch?v=oHf1vD5_b5I) - Elevator Hacking - From the Pit to the Penthouse  Deviant Ollam The CORE Group  Howard Payne The CORE Group  Throughout the history of hacker culture, elevators have played a key role.
+From the mystique of students at MIT taking late-night rides upon car tops (don't do that, please!) to the work of modern pen testers who use elevators to bypass buil...

 - [The Illustrated TLS 1.3 Connection](https://tls13.xargs.org/) - Every byte of a TLS connection explained and reproduced

 - [ShellCheck – shell script analysis tool](https://www.shellcheck.net/) - ShellCheck finds bugs in your shell scripts